Carmen Fusco Pro Baseball and Softball Academy

-Carmen Fusco is the founder, owner and operator of the Carmen Fusco Baseball Softball Academy in New Cumberland, PA.
+Carmen Fusco is the founder of the Carmen Fusco Pro Baseball Softball Academy in New Cumberland, PA.

 In 1990, Carmen moved to work with the San Diego Padres as the Special Assistant to the General Manager.
 In 1993, Carmen returned to the Mets as their Special Assistant to the General Manager.
 He then became the Director of Pro Scouting in 1994.
 The team added Assistant General Manager to Carmen's scouting duties in 1995.
 During this same time, 1995-2002, Carmen also consulted with the Chiba Lotte Mariners, a Japanese Major League team.